FAQs: CSLR

 Qualifying Period: 1 July 2022 to 30 June 2023

-CLSR Annual levy notices for the 2024-25 leviable year will be issued in early August 2024.
+CLSR annual levy notices for the 2024-25 leviable year were issued early August 2024.

 You may wish to refer to the CSLR levy framework on the CSLR website for further information on the CSLR timeline.